Spin-off Blog Project

 In the initial stages of work, it is common to struggle with operating tools for the first time and to frequently refer to the work manual, which takes up a lot of time for asking questions, so productivity naturally does not improve.
 However, if proficiency does not increase over time, productivity will not improve, so it is important to accelerate the annotators' proficiency and understanding.

-Now, there is a significant factor that is not often highlighted aside from these five factors.
-It depends on human psychology.
-In particular, the psychological state of the annotators and their hesitation in making annotation judgments affect productivity.
-In terms of psychology, the collective mindset of the organization or team often has a significant impact on productivity.
-Therefore, while we will leave the explanations of the five factors mentioned earlier—work tools, work manuals, information distribution, data materials, and worker proficiency—to the blogs and websites of other vendors, we will share our experiences regarding how the hesitation of annotators in making judgments and the collective psychology of the annotation team affect productivity.
+Now, besides these five factors, there is a major factor that has not been given much attention.
+That is the aspect dependent on human psychology.
+In particular, the annotator’s psychological state and hesitation in annotation decisions affect productivity.
+Psychologically, the group psychology of the organization or team often has a significant impact on productivity.
+Therefore, while we will leave explanations of the previously mentioned five factors—work tools, work manuals, information dispersion, data materials, and operator proficiency—to other vendors’ blogs and websites, we will share our experiences regarding how annotators’ hesitation in decision-making and the group psychology of annotation teams influence productivity.

 2. Time Required for Judgment

-What comes to mind when you are asked what takes up a large amount of time in annotation work?
-Many may think that the actual time spent working, such as the time spent drawing rectangles around images or tracing the contours of objects in semantic segmentation, occupies the majority of annotation work.
-Of course, this is true for simple and straightforward annotations (for example, enclosing an apple in a rectangle against a simple background in image annotation), but when the annotation work itself is complex or when there is a high degree of ambiguity, such as in language annotation, the proportion of time spent on deciding whether to annotate the target or how to annotate it becomes particularly significant.
+What do you think takes up the most time in annotation work?
+Many might imagine the actual time spent moving their hands, such as drawing bounding boxes around images or tracing object contours in semantic segmentation, as occupying the majority of annotation work.
+Of course, this is true for straightforward annotations—for example, drawing a bounding box around an apple against a simple background in image tasks.
+However, when the annotation work itself is complex or involves high ambiguity, such as in language annotation, a significant portion of time is spent deciding whether to annotate the target or how to annotate it.

-For example, let's consider an annotation to determine the quality of text output by ChatGPT.
-Suppose we are instructed to evaluate the quality (or lack thereof) on a scale of 1 to 5.
-The quality of the text is subjective to the annotator and may also be influenced by how they rated previously read texts.
-"Hmm, I feel like I rated this as a B earlier, but somehow C seems more fitting...
-What should I do, should I go back and revise it...?
-Wait, in the last meeting, we decided that if in doubt, we should annotate according to the XX policy for edge cases.
-I guess this is indeed a C..."
-Such moments of indecision can lead to a halt in work, which is a common occurrence in annotation tasks.
-When there are frequent uncertainties in judgment, productivity can suddenly drop.
-While I won't elaborate on this here, one way to resolve these issues is to dramatically improve the situation by teaching and demonstrating how highly productive workers and PMs think and make decisions.
+For example, let's consider annotation that evaluates the quality of sentences generated by ChatGPT.
+Suppose you are asked to rate the degree of quality (or lack thereof) on a 5-point scale.
+The judgment of the sentence's quality depends on the annotator's subjective view and may also be influenced by how they evaluated previous sentences.
+Thoughts like, "Hmm, I think I rated that one as Rank B earlier, but now C seems more appropriate...
+What should I do?
+Should I go back and revise it...?
+Wait, in the last meeting, we decided that if we're unsure and it's an edge case, we should annotate according to policy XX.
+So, this must be a C after all..." often cause annotators to overthink and pause their work—this is a common occurrence in annotation.
+When such indecision increases, productivity suddenly drops.
+Although we won't go into detail here, one effective way to resolve this is for highly productive workers or project managers to lecture on their thought processes and decision-making approaches and demonstrate them in practice, which can lead to dramatic improvements.

 3. The Impact of Group Psychology on Productivity